June 2, 2017

 If your workforce includes temporary employees or independent subcontractors, you may have questions like these.

 Even these workers need safety training and workers’ compensation coverage.
-Here are a few things you should know about their workers’ compensation coverage and safety.
+Here are a few things you should know about hiring subcontractors and temporary employees, and their workers’ compensation coverage and safety.

 Hiring temporary workers